Planning In Natural Language Improves LLM Search For Code Generation: Introduction

 \section{Introduction}

 The bitter lesson \citep{sutton2019bitter} famously posits that two forms of scaling trump everything else: learning and search.
-While recent advances in large language models have removed all doubt on the effectiveness of learning, search has not yet proven its value for large language models, despite its success with classical machine learning techniques \citep{CAMPBELL200257, silver2016mastering, silver2017mastering, brown2018superhuman, brown2019superhuman, bakhtin2022mastering, metafundamentalairesearchdiplomacyteamfair2022humanlevel}.
+While recent advances in large language models (LLMs) have shown that learning is extremely effective, search has not yet proven its value for LLMs, despite its success with classical machine learning techniques \citep{CAMPBELL200257, silver2016mastering, silver2017mastering, brown2018superhuman, brown2019superhuman, bakhtin2022mastering, metafundamentalairesearchdiplomacyteamfair2022humanlevel}.

 Here, we refer to search as any method of spending compute at inference time to improve overall performance \citep{AISearchBitterLesson}.
 In this work, we focus our efforts on improving LLM search for code generation, one of the most important current applications of LLMs.
 We hypothesize the major bottleneck preventing widespread use of search at inference time for code is a lack of high-level diversity in model outputs.
 This lack of diversity is likely in part due to specific post-training objectives commonly used to train LLMs as chatbots, in which models are oftentimes optimized to produce a single correct answer \citep{rafailov2024dpo, ouyang2022rlhf}.
 We empirically demonstrate that this is the case for many open-source language models which have undergone significant post-training.
 Specifically, we show that in many cases, despite instruction tuned models outperforming base models by large margins on a single sample regime (pass@1), this trend disappears---sometimes even reversing---when generating many samples.
 We refer to Figure~\ref{fig:basevinstruct_deepseek_mbpp_plus} as an example of this phenomenon.